Rabobank-Archive/rest-service/readme.md

 ## What it does ##

-It scans a Azure DevOps project.
+It scans an Azure DevOps project.

 ## Things you need ##